kohlschutter/jacline/README.md

   [closure-library](https://github.com/google/closure-library) as well as j2cl's jre.js,
 [jsinterop-base](https://github.com/google/jsinterop-base),
 [elemental2](https://github.com/google/elemental2))
-- Provides optional library code utilizing jacline's additional features, such as JSON-based class encoding/decoding that works both in vanilla Java/JVM and JavaScript.
+- Provides optional library code utilizing jacline's additional features that work both in vanilla Java (on the JVM) and JavaScript:
+  - JSON-based class encoding/decoding
+  - `Pledge`, which can be both a `Promise` (JavaScript) or a `CompletableFuture` (JVM)
 - Allows for a simple integration with [Dumbo](https://github.com/kohlschuetter/dumbo).

 ## Limitations